How to Make the Most of your Visit

-But what if I told you that West Point, NY is also home to a Military Museum.
-This museum is not only FREE to the public but filled with a stunning collection of war artifacts and invaluable and, also, interesting information.
+But what if I told you that West Point, NY is also home to a the oldest Military Museum.
+This museum is not only FREE to the public but is also filled with a stunning collection of war artifacts and invaluable and, also, interesting information.

-This collection of artifacts showcases history at its finest.
+The museum’s collections of significant artifacts showcases history at its finest.
 Some shiny, others rusted, they show the true nature of war.
 The uniform replicas are brightly colored clothes that are worn by the strongest and the bravest fighters we will ever know.

 Right outside the gates of the Academy and the West Point Visitors Center sits one of the Top Military Museums in the United States.
 It’s a striking building that sits on the grounds of one of the most monumental areas of the Hudson Valley.